-CHAPTER 12 Setting Additional Connection Parameters
+Setting Additional Connection Parameters

-To fine-tune your database connection and take advantage of DBMS-specific features that your interface supports, you can set additional connection parameters at any time.
-These additional connection parameters include:

-- Database parameters - Database preferences

-These connection parameters are described in the Database Connectivity section in the online Help.

-This chapter describes how to set database parameters and database preferences in InfoMaker.
+About this chapter To fine-tune your database connection and take advantage of DBMS-specific features that your interface supports, you can set additional connection parameters at any time.
+These additional connection parameters include: Database parameters Database preferences These connection parameters are described in the Database Connectivity section in the online Help.
+This chapter describes how to set database parameters and preferences in InfoMaker. l database Contents Торіс Page Basic steps for setting connection parameters 155 About the Database Profile Setup dialog box 156 Setting database parameters 157 Setting database preferences 158

-Topic Page

-Basic steps for setting connection parameters 155

-About the Database Profile Setup dialog box 156

-Setting database parameters 157

-Setting database preferences 158